MayankDew08/streetvision/backend/README.md

 ### 🔍 **AI-Powered Detection**
 - **Deep Learning Model**: VGG-based CNN architecture (chosen for trust and reliability)
+- **Custom CNN Achievement**: Our own custom CNN reached ~94% validation accuracy, on par with VGG, proving its strength and potential for further optimization
+- **Why VGG Then?**: Despite this success, we opted for VGG due to its proven reliability, research foundation, and industry adoption, ensuring trustworthiness in real-world deployment
 - **Real-time Analysis**: Instant pothole detection from uploaded images
 - **High Accuracy**: Optimized model with confidence scoring
 - **Multiple Formats**: Support for PNG, JPG, JPEG, GIF, BMP